 Early Intervention in Psychosis

-The Early Intervention in Psychosis team works with young people and young adults up to the age of 35, who are experiencing their first episode of psychosis.
+The Early Intervention in Psychosis team works with young people and adults up to age 35, who are experiencing their first episode of psychosis.

 Getting help quickly is really important if you're experiencing psychosis, so we'll usually offer you your first appointment with us within two weeks.
-We'll work with you to help you recover from psychosis and reduce the chances of you experiencing more episodes.
+We'll work with you to help you recover from psychosis and reduce your chances of experiencing more episodes.
 We usually try to see you in an environment where you feel comfortable.
-This could be at home or at one of our community hubs.

 How to access the Early Intervention in Psychosis service